mrgotti14/chat-bot-MistralAI/README.md

 - Access history through the sidebar
 - Delete conversations by hovering over their title in the sidebar
 - Full Markdown support in messages
+- Connect with Google or email/password
+- First-time Google users will be prompted to set a password

 ## 🤝 Contributing